bbbbbr/megaduck-quique-workboy/Readme.md

+## Duck Duck Workboy
-# Workboy running on the Mega Duck Laptop
+The fabled Workboy ROM patched to run on the Mega Duck Laptop.

+### Project
-A port / rom patch of the fabled Game Boy Workboy accessory to the MegaDuck Super Quique / Super Junior Computer clone console.
+This is a partial disassembly and rom patch of the fabled Game Boy Workboy accessory to the MegaDuck Super Quique / Super Junior Computer clone console.

+Features/Changes:
+- RTC and Keyboard are patched and translated to use the Mega Duck laptop versions
+- Slightly modified Title Screen
+- Removed Italian language support to make room for Mega Duck code

+What doesn't work / glitches:
+- tbd

 ### Keyboard
 * Mega Duck -> Shift: Selects between Mega Duck regular keys vs alternates (printed on keyboard)